Frequently Asked Questions

 }

-Now, simply use hooks provided by apolloClient like useQuery, useLazyQuery, etc it in your component something like this.
-And you can get the full component here.
+Now, simply use hooks provided by apolloClient like useQuery, useLazyQuery, etc in your component something like this.
+(Full component here)

 import { React, useState } from 'react';